Foster Parent FAQs

 - Approval of a safety audit

-- Approval of a fire inspection completed by your local fire departments
+- Approval of a fire inspection completed by your local fire department

 Maybe.
 Not all crimes are disqualifiers.
 Your licensing specialist will review your background check and listed charges/convictions to determine eligibility.
 It is vital that your application and all information you provide to Isaiah's Place is truthful.
 Falsified or construed documentation may disqualify your application or licensure.

-For some foster children, the goal is to reunify the child with his/her family.
+For most children in foster care, the goal is to reunify the child with his/her family.
 The reunification plan may involve scheduled visits with the child’s family or family therapy sessions.
 Foster parents may be asked to provide information regarding the child’s progress.
 In some states, this may be required on a weekly basis.
 Your case manager will be able to discuss with you the level of family contact that your foster child needs.